 All business income of railroads and interstate motor carriers of persons or property for-hire shall be apportioned to this state on the basis of mileage.
 For railroads, multiply the business income by a fraction, the numerator of which is the freight car miles in this state and the denominator of which is the freight car miles everywhere.
-For interstate motor carriers, multiply the business income by a fraction, the numerator of which is the total number of miles operated in this state and the denominator of which is the total number of miles operated everywhere.
+For interstate motor carriers, multiply the business income by a fraction, the numerator of which is the total number of miles operated in this state and the denominator of which is the total number of miles operated in this state and the denominator of which is the total number of miles operated everywhere.